voliva/safe-decimal/article.md

 ### Comparing with Rational

-The other approach that uses rationals instead, I'm using [num_rational](https://crates.io/crates/num_rational).
+The other approach uses rationals instead.
+For this example, I'm using [num_rational](https://crates.io/crates/num_rational).

 The advantage when using floats is that they don't overflow as integers do.
 The following loop panics with an overflow when using `Rational64` (which is using 2 i64 numbers) after just 5 iterations: